-To assist in the process, the Community Development Department has developed a 50% Substantial Improvement or Damage Review Application form.
+To assist in the process, the Community Development Department has developed a 50% Rule Application Form.

 This document, with instructions on the front page, should be filled out as completely as possible with an affidavit attached from at least one of the following:

 If the owner chooses to be the person to fill out the affidavit, photos of the outside structure (foundation, roof, back, front, side views and cracks) must be included along with photos of any interior damage.
 This will assist the plans examiner in making a determination about the structure.
 In all cases, no matter who may be the applicant, the property owner must sign the form to ensure awareness of the implications of the cumulative substantial improvement provisions of the Floodplain Management Ordinance.
 If the cumulative total of improvements and/or repairs exceeds 50% of the market value of the structure, it must be brought into compliance with applicable flood and building standards.